 - At least three voting members of the scheduled Hearing Panel are present, including at least one student and one faculty member.

 Should the Panel find the student not responsible for a suspected violation, the faculty member and the student will be informed in writing, in a timely manner, of the Panel's finding and of the reasoning behind the Panel's decision.
-The faculty member will be asked to evaluate the student's performance on the assignment in question and to issue a grade based on his or her normal grading practices.
+The faculty member will be asked to evaluate the student's performance on the assignment in question and to issue a grade based on their normal grading practices.

 If the Panel finds a student responsible for a violation of academic integrity standards, the faculty member and the student will be informed in writing, in a timely manner, of the Panel's finding and of the reasoning behind the Panel's decision.
 The Panel can sanction violations by issuing failure in the work in question, failure in the course, university warning, university disciplinary probation, university separation, or expulsion from the university.

 In cases in which the student does not accept responsibility for a first violation but is found responsible by an Academic Integrity Panel, the Panel may not impose a sanction greater than that originally proposed by the faculty member.
 In cases in which the student accepts responsibility for a first violation but does not accept the sanction, the Academic Integrity Panel may assign a sanction no greater than the sanction proposed by the faculty member.